ypsitau/ypsitau.github.io/jrasm/index.md

 |`--verbose`        |`-v`        |Reports various things.                                            |
 |`--help`           |`-h`        |Prints help message.                                               |

-When you launch the program with a source file, it will generate a product in CJR format that can be loaded to VJR-200, a JR-200 emulator.

 ## Comment

 When a semicolon `;` or a pair of slash characters `//` appears, the following text until the end of the line is parsed as a line comment.

-You can also use a block comment by surrounding texts with `/*`and `*/`, which can contain multiple lines.
+You can also use a block comment by surrounding texts with `/*` and `*/`, which can contain multiple lines.

 ```
 ; line comment